kalisio/kdk/docs/guides/README.md

 ## Infrastructure

-The setup of application infrastructures is typically powered by our [kaabah](https://github.com/kalisio/kaabah) project.
+The setup of application infrastructures is typically powered by our [kaabah](https://github.com/kalisio/kaabah) project while application deployment is typically powered by our [kargo](https://github.com/kalisio/kargo) project.